BaptisteAmice/ALASQA/README.md

 ## Installation

-This system has been tested on Linux and Windows, in Firefox and Brave (a chrome-based browser).
+This system has been tested on Linux and Windows, in Firefox and Brave (a chrome-based browser) with LM Studio (between versions 0.3.9 and 0.3.14).

 In order for the system to work correctly, an LLM should be available through an API.
 The system has been tested with mistral-nemo-instruct-2407 hosted thanks to LM Studio and accessible through an openAI like API.
 You will need to update the LLM endpoint URL in both `llm_utils.js` and `benchmark/config.py` to match your local API address.